-In this article, we explain orders of protection in Iowa and address questions such as “what are the different types of protective orders in Iowa?”, “who can get a protective order?”, “what are the elements necessary for a protective order in Iowa?”, “what is a civil protective order?”, “what is a temporary protective order?”, and “how long does a temporary protective order last?”.
+In this article, we explain restraining orders in Iowa and discuss how to get a protective order or no contact order in Iowa.
+We address questions such as “what are the different types of protective orders in Iowa?”, “who can get a protective order?”, “what are the elements necessary for a protective order in Iowa?”, “what is a civil protective order?”, “what is a temporary protective order?”, and “how long does a temporary protective order last?”.
 We will also explain the differences between “civil protective” and “no-contact” orders, as well as the difference between “civil no-contact orders” and “criminal no-contact orders.”

 In the state of Iowa, there are several types of protective orders.
 The determination of which type of protective order you need is dependent on the events prior to the filing of the order, as well as the restrictions you would like to establish moving forward and severity of crimes committed.
 The aggrieved party can file for a criminal no-contact, civil no-contact, or civil protective order, depending on the circumstances of the case.